spendierk/TKET_website/what_is_TKET.rst

 - **Quantum Compiler**: Anchored by a C++ core, TKET is an efficient compiler adjusting quantum circuits for specific quantum hardware and simulator constraints.
 Here, quantum circuits undergo rewriting, device constraint resolution, and optimization.
 - **Platform Agnostic Execution**: TKET targets various quantum processors and simulators, with added cloud access through select platforms.
-- **Library Integration**: Compatible with leading quantum libraries, TKET simplifies circuit creation and facilitates code reuse.
+- **Library Integration**: TKET simplifies circuit creation, facilitates code reuse, and is compatible with leading quantum libraries.
 - **Python Interface**: Access TKET via its Python frontend, ``pytket``.
 Installation is as simple as ``pip install pytket``.
 For installation issues, refer to our `troubleshooting guide <https://cqcl.github.io/tket/pytket/api/install.html>`_.
 - **Extension Modules**: ``pytket`` `extensions <https://cqcl.github.io/pytket-extensions/api/index.html>`_ connect to different backends and support the cross-compilation of circuits from well-known quantum libraries.

-In addition to the core attributes of its architecture, TKET further bolsters its capability with an array of other notable features.
-From the flexibility of constructing quantum circuits with an assortment of tools, including standard gates and circuit boxes, to the ease of importing circuits via QASM and QIR.
-Its rebasing capability ensures your circuits can transition between different gatesets effortlessly.
-To optimize the execution of quantum algorithms, TKET integrates advanced qubit placement, routing, and custom optimization techniques tailored for unique hardware constraints.
-For enthusiasts of graphical computation, the support for ZX Diagrams offers an intuitive representation.
+TKET's architecture is enhanced with several technical features.
+It allows the construction of quantum circuits using various tools, such as standard gates and circuit boxes, and supports importing circuits through QASM and QIR formats.
+The rebasing feature facilitates the conversion of circuits between different gate sets.
+For efficient quantum algorithm execution, TKET employs qubit placement, routing, and optimizations customized for specific hardware limitations.
+Additionally, it supports ZX Diagrams, enabling a visual approach to quantum computation.

-This guide delves deeper into these and additional features, offering detailed code implementations and examples to showcase the full breadth of TKET's capabilities.
+This guide further explains these and other features, including code implementations and examples, to illustrate TKET's capabilities in detail.

 How To Cite